(Vince's 2 main options to help you with your GRE prep are HERE .)

-Below, you'll find examples of previous GRE words of the day, along with simple definitions, clever mnemonics, and example sentences.
+Below, you'll find a list of about 44 previous GRE words of the day, along with simple definitions, clever mnemonics, and example sentences.
+It's a great way to memorize vocabulary, since it gives your brain a "hook" to associate the definition of a word with.

 (Above: Vince narrates 93 GRE vocab cartoons.)